domiwk/MaaSim/README.md

 cd Simulation
 python gui.py
 ```
+Once the kivy window appeared, click on the Start button to enter the interface.The map of Maastricht will show and you can hover over the neighbourhoods and get their name.
+By cliking on the neighbourhoods you select it and the header will show the current score improvement, the number of turns used so far, a reset button and a button "Help me!" that would trigger the optimization algorithms.
+On the left the possible actions appears and on the right the current indicators scores for the selected neighbourhood.

 ## Liveability Index
  The description of the indicators and how they are computed from the Rigo Leefbaarometer 2.0 (IN DUTCH).
  https://doc.leefbaarometer.nl/resources/Leefbaarometer%202.0%20Instrumentontwikkeling%20CONCEPT.pdf

-## To Do
+## Future Work
+* Connect the optimization algorithm to the interface.
-* Add shapefiles of other neighbourhoods
+* Add shapefiles of other neighbourhoods.
-* Add selection menu
+* Add selection menu.
-* Improve the indicators value to be more user friendly
+* Improve the indicators value to be more user friendly.
+* Show how much an action affect indicators and the score before using a turn.